 First, rub the outer side of the bread and halve it lengthwise.
 Lay it on a work surface with the open side up.
 Then spread mustard on half of the bread, and butter on the other half of the bread loaf.
 Then add roast pork and 2 or 3 layers of sweet ham, followed by Swiss cheese and pickles, finally add salami.
 Close sandwich and wrap it in foil, then press gently.
 Repeat with the remaining loaves.
 The cheese will glue all ingredients together when it melts.

 Step 2: Cook Cuban Sandwiches

-Heat up a cast iron skillet or grill pan and heat it over medium heat, then coat with olive oil.
+Place a cast iron skillet or grill pan on medium heat, then coat with olive oil.
 (If you use a panini press, you can butter top and bottom of the equipment).
 Place the assembled sandwiches on the pan and place a heavy pot or pan on top, pressing down firmly and cook for about 10 minutes (5 minutes for each side).
 Cook until the cheese has melted, bread is crispy, and sandwiches are about 1/3 – 1/2 of its original size.

 Note: If you use grill or oven, you can set the temperature at 450°F.